-- Economic Income Payments - Second Round of payments: \$600 per taxpayer plus \$600 per qualifying child under the age of 17 - Subject to income thresholds - Neither round of payment is taxable, but will be reconciled on the 2020 tax return. - Will be direct deposited if IRS has information, otherwise you will receive as a paper check. - If IRS does not have correct information, you can claim the payment when you file your 2020 tax return in the spring of 2021. - Taxpayers with children born in 2020 will receive a Recovery Rebate Credit on the 2020 tax return for the new dependent (subject to income thresholds).
+- Economic Income Payments - Second Round of payments: \$1,200 per couple plus \$600 per qualifying child under the age of 17 - Subject to income thresholds will be reconciled on 2020 tax return - Will be direct deposited if IRS has information, otherwise you will receive as a paper check. - If IRS does not have correct information, you can claim the payment when you file your 2020 tax return in the spring of 2021. - Social Security retirement beneficiaries do not need to file to receive the rebate.